dafny-lang/dafny/docs/DafnyRef/Attributes.md

 ### 22.2.5.
 Verification attributes on assert statements {#sec-verification-attributes-on-assert-statements}

-To understand how to tweak verification, it is first useful to understand how Dafny verifies functions or methods.
+To understand how to tweak verification, it is first useful to understand how Dafny verifies functions and methods.

 For every method, Dafny extracts _assertions_, as follows: